PhishPhillet/phishphillet/docs/about.md

 <b><a href="mailto:{{ site.email | encode_email }}" title="Feed the Phish">Phishing Email</a> </b>
 so we can phillet it for you!

+# Why should I care if I am phished (the reason behind this site)

+I could post the usual statistics -- how many companies are victims and yearly costs -- but I will not.
+I know people who were affected by phishing emails.

+- Small organization I know got a call from someone claiming to be one of their employees.
+Whoever was the phisher here took the time to identify a real employee who was out of state at the time and then called the organization's HR officer.
+The fake employee -- the phisher -- asked to change the bank used for her salary payments direct deposit.
+She managed to provide enough info to convince hr officer, including the right direct deposit form of new bank.
+The only reason this did not succeed was the bank this organization uses contact them saying this was suspicious.

+- Someone I know fell for the phishing attack that claims to be a company hiring him.
+Said company send a check to buy "equipment to setup the work-from-home environment" including laptop ($$$$) from a company they selected.
+And they said he could keep the rest of the money to help with other setup tasks.
+That was a lie: what he paid for the "order" was the money they fleeced from him.
+His bank told him that was a scam, the check they gave him bounced.
+And now he owed thousands of dollars to the bank, who gave him a week to come up with the money or they would close his account.

+If you want to know about our company, you can click somewhere in this site to find out.
+But, for now forget about that.
+This is about doing what we can to cut down on predators who have the tools and (sometimes) the knowledge to scam people and their loved ones.
+We could peddle some "AI-based phishing detection app" but chose to stick to our belief that helping the person understand the process and detect the trap is more effective.
+Yes, we believe in the people, you, me, and even that guy browsing late at night in his underwear.

+So, thank you for finding this site.
+We hope we in turn helped you avoid the bait.

+# Notes
 ## Exciting Note
 We will remove your identifying information before posting it, stating it was contributed by a "viewer like you (thank you!)."